Finnian-Walsh/Finnian-Walsh/README.md

 - 💞️ I’m not looking for anything
 - 📫 How to reach me walshfinnian@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Python oop is orders of magnitude slower than oop in other languages
+- ⚡ Fun fact: Python oop is very slow

 <!---
 Finnian-Walsh/Finnian-Walsh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.